 The Council carries out a wide range of regulatory roles in meeting its many statutory functions of protecting the individuals, communities and the environment.
 These duties are mainly met by carrying out programmed inspections of premises, responding to complaints, taking pro-active action (e.g. mandatory grounds for possession on conviction), issuing licenses and offering advice.
 This Policy outlines the approach we will take when considering enforcement action and is an overarching policy that applies to all the Council's services with enforcement duties.
-It should be noted that some services have specific legislative guidance and regulations as well as local policies and procedures which set out the enforcement requirements in these services.
+Some areas of enforcement are guided by specific legislation (both Acts of parliament as well as Regulations), government policies and guidance as well as local policies and procedures.